cmazakas/foxy/README.md

 GCC 7+, Clang 6+, MSVC 2019

-## Features
+## Why Foxy?

-* HTTP(S) server similar to Node.js' [http.Server](https://nodejs.org/api/http.html#http_class_http_server)
+* You're a Beast user who wants a reliable HTTP session vocabulary type
-* HTTP(S) client that handles DNS, TLS and certificate name verification
+* You want a client session abstraction that automatically handles DNS, TLS and certificate verification
-* URL parsing and encoding
+* You want a server session abstraction that can detect TLS handshakes and perform them
-* built-in timeouts for HTTP operations
+* You need a URL parser
-* `AsyncStream` type with transparent support for encrypted/non-encrypted streams
+* You need percent encoding and decoding
-* supports Asio's universal async model
+* You need a TLS forward proxy
-* TLS forward proxy
+* You want a convenient HTTP(S) server abstraction that handles connection setup + teardown

-## High-Level Overview
+## Description

 Foxy is a C++14 library that aims to make idiomatic usage of [Boost.Beast](https://www.boost.org/doc/libs/1_71_0/libs/beast/doc/html/index.html) and